 In 2006, the Performance Cash bonus for each of our Named Executive Officers was based on targeted net sales and earnings (i.e., net income) before interest and taxes (or "EBIT").
 These performance targets were selected to motivate the Named Executive Officers to achieve profitable business growth consistent with the Company's long-term financial objectives.
 The Named Executive Officers Performance Cash bonus was established using a matrix to allow for payments between 50% and 200% of their targeted Performance Cash bonus, depending on the level of the Company's net sales and EBIT for 2006.
-The matrix expressed a range of targets for total net sales and EBIT as established by the Compensation Committee.
+The matrix expressed a range of targets for total net sales (ranging from \$940M to \$1B) and EBIT (ranging from \$202M to \$230M) as established by the Compensation Committee.
 At the time the Compensation Committee set the targets for the Performance Cash bonus, the Committee believed that these targets were commensurate with the long-term growth objectives of our business and reflected a performance that would require strong operating execution.
 Our Compensation Committee considered the target levels for 2006 to be challenging for executives to achieve and that they required our management to significantly increase our net sales and EBIT from 2005.
 A failure to meet the minimum requirement would result in no bonus payment under the Performance Cash bonus component of the Annual Cash bonus plan.
 In calculating the Performance Cash bonus payment, the Compensation Committee may consider material, unanticipated or unusual events that have affected the financial target.

 The General Cash bonus component of the Named Executive Officer Annual Cash bonus is heavily weighted toward the successful completion of individual objectives.
 Their individual objectives are subjectively developed, evaluated and applied and are not based upon a mathematical formula.
 In the case of Mr. Bryant, our President and Chief Executive Officer, the goals and objectives are approved by the Compensation Committee.
 All other Named Executive Officers' goals and objectives are initially approved by Mr. Bryant, subsequently reviewed by the Compensation Committee and, upon recommendation by the Compensation Committee, approved by the Board.
-The determination of whether the Annual Cash bonus objectives have been met is based on the subjective determination of the Compensation Committee, and in exercising this discretion the Compensation Committee has looked broadly at the overall performance of the applicable Named Executive Officers and the Company.
+The individual objectives for the General Cash component included the following: ensuring compliance with all laws and regulations; marketing the Company at key financial conferences; preparing and professionally handling quarterly earnings calls; ensuring productive Board meetings and preparing and presenting all necessary data to the Board; improving productivity as measured by sales/profit per employee; developing a five-year business plan for continuing growth; developing and introducing new mattresses in the U.S., Europe and Japan; ensuring that the Albuquerque plant stays on budget and on schedule; doubling the investment in research and development and expanding the Company's capabilities to respond to market demands; increasing worldwide brand awareness; maintaining International Standards Organization certification for all manufacturing facilities; managing channel conflict at the executive level; maintaining the same ratio of advertising spending to sales while improving market share; focusing on customer support and shortening delivery times; continuing to recruit high-caliber personnel into the Company; and maintaining a personal development program throughout the Company.
+The determination of whether the General Cash bonus objectives have been met is based on the subjective determination of the Compensation Committee, and in exercising this discretion the Compensation Committee has looked broadly at the overall performance of the applicable Named Executive Officers and the Company.